mxcube/mxcubecore/docs/source/dev/queue.md

 *A nested strucutre, A group (Group1) with several sub groups each with several data collections.
 Group 1 could for instance be a workflow carrying out multiple sets of data collections (each set in its own group)*
 ```

 The execution order is depth first, so that all the children of a node are executed before the node's siblings.
 Each node has a `execute` method that defines its main logic and `pre_execute`and `post_execute` methods that are executed before and after the main `execute` method.
-There are also means to stop, pause and skip entries (by raising `QueueSkippEntryException`).
+There are also means to stop, pause and skip entries (by raising `QueueSkipEntryException`).

 This design was thought to map well to the semantics of how data is collected with a sample changer and the upload of metadata to LIMS.
 The sample changer has a number of samples, each having a set of data collections (child nodes).
 The results are uploaded to the lims system after each data collection, (`post_execute`).
 Workflow engines can further group native collection protocols into grouping nodes, which in turn can be used as building blocks for even more complex collection strategies.